poojaharihar03/SuperSpeechSaga/Life of a Prison Guard - Duty and Decisions/README.md

 *Morning Briefing:*

 **Bob:** "Alex, today you’re going to learn how to conduct a cell search.
-We’ve had reports of contraband in Cell Block A. You need to be thorough and efficient remember to watch out for any unnecessary acts."
+We’ve had reports of contraband in Cell Block A. You need to be thorough and efficient and remember to watch out for any unnecessary acts."

 *Cell Search Begins:*

 Alex starts his cell search in Cell Block A. He carefully checks each cell, looking for hidden items.
-When he reaches Dan’s cell, he finds a small stash of contraband—cigarettes, a shov, and a mobile phone.
+When he reaches Dan’s cell, he finds a small stash of contraband—cigarettes, a shovel, and a mobile phone.

 **Depending on how Alex handles the contraband, he can earn points:**
 - If he confiscates the contraband and reports it to Bob, he earns +15 points.